 Congressman Tom Suozzi

-Tom Suozzi, a CPA and attorney, is the Congressman representing New York’s Third Congressional District, which covers northern portions of Queens, Nassau, and Suffolk counties.
+Tom Suozzi, trained as a CPA and attorney, is the Congressman representing New York’s Third Congressional District, which covers northern portions of Queens, Nassau, and Suffolk counties.
 He currently serves on the House Foreign Affairs Committee, House Armed Services Committee, is Vice-Chair of the Problem Solvers Caucus, Co-Chair of the bipartisan Long Island Sound Caucus, and Co-Chair of the Quiet Skies Caucus.

 Tom previously served as mayor of his hometown, Glen Cove, NY from 1994-2001 and as the Nassau County Executive from 2002-2009.